je-nunez/DataMining_NewYork_Traffic_Speed/README.md

      http://real2.nyctmc.org/nyc-links-cams/LinkSpeedQuery.txt

+As of June 26, 2015, this URL can give these columns with information about the speed of traffic:

+      Id numeric
+      Speed numeric
+      TravelTime numeric
+      Borough string
+      AddressName string

+as well as other columns.

 `WEKA` ((c) The University of Waikato, Hamilton, New Zealand) is a collection of machine learning algorithms for data mining tasks.
 For a general description of WEKA, its use in Big Data (as in map-reduce jobs to Hadoop),